michaelsanchez-pingidentity/sko23-terraforming-apps/README.md

  Terraform for the SKO Terraform Advanced session

+## Pre-requisites

+You must have an account in the ping-devops EKS cluster.
+All SAs already have this.

+If you don't have one, you must submit a Jira ticket.

 ## Packaging

 This repo contains all the necessary code to both configure and demonstrate a single Use Case of a Ping integrated application.